 Get to the capital city of Portugal from Douro Valley; the city has plenty to offer!

 Experience: I drove from Douro Valley to Lisbon at night, and went straight to sleep when I reached my hotel.
 Since I had a car, I chose a hotel in the suburbs to save money.
 In hindsight, I should probably have taken a hotel in the center of the city, making it easier to explore the city.
+You can grab a Lisbon Card that gives you free admission to several top attractions in the city.

 Below is a Lisbon travel itinerary if you have one week in Portugal: